symbol/symbol-docs/source/guides/secretlock/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 This exchange of tokens will succeed atomically.
 If some of the actors do not agree, each of them will receive the locked tokens back after a determined amount of time.

-When talking about tokens in NEM, we are actually referring to :doc:`mosaics <../../concepts/mosaic>`.
+When talking about tokens in Catapult, we are actually referring to :doc:`mosaics <../../concepts/mosaic>`.
 Catapult enables atomic swaps through :ref:`SecretLock <secret-lock-transaction>` / :ref:`SecretProof <secret-proof-transaction>` mechanism.

 **********
 Background
 **********

 Alice and Bob want to exchange **10 alice tokens for 10 bob tokens**.
-The problem is that they are not in the same blockchain: alice token is defined in NEM public chain, whereas bob token is only present in a private chain using Catapult technology.
+The problem is that they are not in the same blockchain: alice token is defined in Catapult's public chain, whereas bob token is only present in a private chain using Catapult technology.

 One non-atomic solution could be: